Cisco-AMP/java_security/blog.md

 </dependency>
 ```
 This is a little contrived, but not unreasonable considering that modern web apps are usually library soup.
-Additionally, bringing this dependency in will make this section much simpler.
+Additionally, bringing the dependency in will make this section much simpler.

-The idea here is to use reflection to implement our exploit `Collection`.
-We'll use the technique from the reflection recap section.
+The idea here is to use reflection to implement our exploit `Collection` in a manner similar to the recap section.
-The exploit creation method will look something like this.
+Therefore, the exploit creation method will look something like this.
 ```java
 private static Collection<String> makeExploitCollection() {